work

 Please note: this is a VERY old page!
 I contemplated deleting it, because I now have my Grown Up Job.
 But I hope that perhaps some of my early musings are useful to medical students & residents, and since mentoring remains one of my passions — I think I will leave it up!

-I am currently (since June of 2019) a residency program director and a practicing pediatric endocrinologist.
+I am currently a practicing pediatric endocrinologist working part time (~60%) and a podcaster/writer/course creator in the other 40%.
 It is a great mix, but not something I ever anticipated would be the end of my career exploration journey!
 And maybe it’s not the end — who knows.
 I believe in career crafting (podcast ep here!) and am always striving to make sure my contribution to the world is meaningful AND fun.

-Everything below this heading was written about a decade ago (note the lowercase letters!).
+Everything below this heading was written well over a decade ago (note the lowercase letters!).
 But I am leaving it – at least for now – for posterity!
 Enjoy, and perhaps I’ll write a follow up someday.

 i wasn’t sure what i was going to do with this space. talk about pediatric endocrinology? wax on about the immense challenges of work-life balance in today’s world? discuss my patients’ medical conditions? (← blatant HIPAA violation which could get me fired, so that one was out.)